|

 Same 54 acres of land described on page "A" of this Abstract.

-SPECIAL WARRANTY CLAUSE: The grantors herein warrant the title "by, through or
+SPECIAL WARRANTY CLAUSE: The grantors herein warrant the title

 under us".